Jason Castro (baseball): San Diego Padres (2020)

-Return to Houston
+Return to Houston (2021–2022)

-On January 22, 2021, Castro signed a 2-year, $7 million contract to return to Houston.
+On January 22, 2021, Castro signed a two-year, $7 million contract to return to Houston.

 In the 2021 regular season, he batted .235, and .180 against left-handlers.
 On defense, he caught stealing 13% of runners, catching 4 runners while yielding 27 stolen bases.

-On October 19, in Game 4 of the American League Championship Series (ALCS) versus the Boston Red Sox at Fenway Park, Castro singled home Carlos Correa in the top of the ninth inning off Nathan Eovaldi for the game-winning run.
-The final score was 9–2, tying the series at 2–2.
-Prior to Game 4 of the 2021 World Series, Castro was removed from the Astros roster due to COVID-19 protocols, and was replaced for the rest of the series by Garrett Stubbs.
+In Game 2 of the American League Championship Series versus the Boston Red Sox, he hit a home run in a 9–5 loss.
+It was his first and only postseason home run.
+On October 19, in Game 4 at Fenway Park, Castro played a key part in the series.
+With two out in a 2–2 tie, he singled home Carlos Correa in the top of the ninth inning off Nathan Eovaldi to drive Correa home.
+The run was the first of seven that the Astros scored in the inning, with the Astros going on to win 9–2, tying the series at 2–2 after the Red Sox had won two in a row.
+Two games later, the Astros won the pennant to send Castro (who went 2-for-3 in the ALCS) to his first World Series.
+Prior to Game 4 of the 2021 World Series, Castro was removed from the Astros roster due to COVID-19 protocols, and he was replaced for the rest of the series by Garrett Stubbs.

 On June 29, 2022, Castro, along with ace Justin Verlander, helped lead a 2–0 shutout of the New York Mets.
 Castro's two-run home run supplied all the offense in the game while tripling his RBI season total from one to three.
 On July 1, 2022, the Astros placed Castro on the 10-day injured list due to left knee discomfort.
 On August 2, the Astros announced that Castro underwent surgery on the left knee and would miss the remainder of the season.
 This made his home run his last at-bat.
-Due to injury, Castro was unable to make an appearance for the Astros in the 2022 postseason but still earned his first career championship ring as the Astros went on to win the World Series against the Philadelphia Phillies in six games.
+Due to the injury, Castro was unable to make an appearance for the Astros in the 2022 postseason but still earned his first career championship ring as the Astros went on to win the World Series against the Philadelphia Phillies in six games.

-On December 2, Castro announced his retirement after 12 seasons.